The Eggplant That Ate Chicago

 "The Eggplant That Ate Chicago" is a song about alien invasion by Dr. West's Medicine Show and Junk Band.
-Although often listed as a "one hit wonder", the song did not actually reach the top 40, and its author, Norman Greenbaum, later wrote and performed "Spirit in the Sky" to greater chart success.
+Its author, Norman Greenbaum, later wrote and performed "Spirit in the Sky" to greater chart success.
 It was re released on Dr. Demento Presents: The Greatest Novelty Records of All Time, Volume III: The 1960s in 1985.

 In Australia, it appeared on the Festival compilation Operation Big Time! in 1967.